 04 of 13

 Go Fish is the first game most kids learn to play, and it's great for preschoolers.
-From two to five can play.
+From two to five people can play.

 Seven cards are dealt to two or three players, and five cards to four or five players.
 The rest becomes the draw pile.
 The object is to obtain as many books of four as possible.